 El Camino de Santiago via Camino Frances Map:

-Below you can see the maps of the Camino de Santiago that appear in the pilgrims’ credential.
+Below you can see the Camino de Santiago maps that appear in the pilgrims’ credential.
 They are very helpful because next to the name of every village is written the remaining kilometres to Santiago de Compostela.

 Firstly, we have a map of the main Camino de Santiago or Camino Frances which also shows La Via de la Plata which is another way that starting from Seville (in the South of Spain) follows an old Roman causeway to head north and arrive in Santiago.
 In the bottom right corner it also shows the map of El Camino de Santiago del Norte and El Camino Primitivo.

-Secondly, we have a map of all the routes from Europe arriving in Santiago de Compostela.
+Secondly, we have a Camino de Santiago map of all the routes from Europe arriving in Santiago de Compostela.
 There are three main routes coming from central Europe: Via de Arles, Via de Le Puy, Via de Vezelay, Via de Tours or Paris and Via del Piamonte.